Jasper Sitwell: Fictional character biography

 Sitwell was one of the many S.H.I.E.L.D. agents who refused to join Norman Osborn's H.A.M.M.E.R. organization in the wake of the Skrull Secret Invasion.
-He would join with Dum Dum Dugan to form a mercenary paramilitary group that would engage H.A.M.M.E.R., HYDRA and its associate "Leviathan" program, alongside Nick Fury's Secret Warriors.
+He would join with Dugan to form a mercenary paramilitary group that would engage H.A.M.M.E.R., Hydra and its associate "Leviathan" program, alongside Fury's Secret Warriors.
 One of these many skirmishes sees Jasper lose his friends Eric Koenig and Gabriel Jones.

-He also works with Nick Fury in regards to the underground activities of Bucky Barnes, the Winter Soldier.
+He also works with Fury in regards to the underground activities of Bucky Barnes, the Winter Soldier.

-During one of the Winter Soldier's missions, a brainwashed Black Widow is brought into custody at S.H.I.E.L.D. headquarters.
-She had been influenced by old Russian brainwashing technology so it seemed she had broken free of one brainwashing attempt and had returned to her old self.
-This was actually a ruse by rogue Russian elements in order to strike at Nick Fury.
-Black Widow tried to kill Nick Fury but Sitwell got on the trajectory of the shot and was killed instead of Fury.
-His sacrifice gave Fury the opportunity to save himself.

-He returned as a zombie through unknown ways and was held in Area 13 by a S.H.I.E.L.D. division called S.T.A.K.E.
-Sitwell joined the Life Model Decoy of Dum Dum Dugan and Agent Martin Reyna to fight Teen Abomination.
-After the defeat of Teen Abomination, Jasper was brought back to his cell.
-On the way back to his cell, he crossed Dugan and recognized him.

-As part of the All-New, All-Different Marvel event, Jasper Sitwell's zombie form appears as a member of S.T.A.K.E.'s Howling Commandos.

-Jasper Sitwell's zombie form was seen with the Howling Commandos at the time when they help Old Man Logan rescue Jubilee from Dracula.
+Sitwell is later killed saving Fury from the brainwashed Black Widow.
+However, he returns as a zombie through unknown means and joins the Howling Commandos.

 Powers and abilities

 Jasper Sitwell has S.H.I.E.L.D. training in espionage, firearms, and hand-to-hand combat.

 Other versions

-The Ultimate Marvel version of Jasper Sitwell is a government operative.
-In Ultimate Fallout, he informs Nick Fury that S.H.I.E.L.D.'s budget will be decreasing by 30 percent.
+An alternate Ultimate Marvel universe variant of Jasper Sitwell appears in Ultimate Fallout #5.